Faircourt Asset Management Inc. Announces March Distributions

-/EIN News/ -- Toronto, ON., March 24, 2023 (GLOBE NEWSWIRE) -- Faircourt Asset Management Inc., as Manager of the Faircourt Funds (NEO:FGX), (NEO:FCS.UN), is pleased to announce the monthly distributions payable on the Shares and Trust Units of the below listed Funds.
+Toronto, ON., March 24, 2023 (GLOBE NEWSWIRE) -- Faircourt Asset Management Inc., as Manager of the Faircourt Funds FGX, FCS, is pleased to announce the monthly distributions payable on the Shares and Trust Units of the below listed Funds.

 |Faircourt Funds